ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

     /**
      * Returns the maximum allowed number of threads.
-     *
-     * @return the maximum allowed number of threads
-     * @see #setMaximumPoolSize
      */
     public int getMaximumPoolSize() {
         return maximumPoolSize;
     }

     /**
-     * Sets the time limit for which threads may remain idle before
-     * being terminated.
-If there are more than the core number of
+     * Sets the time limit for which threads may remain idle before being terminated.
+If there are more than the
-     * threads currently in the pool, after waiting this amount of
+     * core number of threads currently in the pool, after waiting this amount of time without processing a task,
-     * time without processing a task, excess threads will be
+     * excess threads will be terminated.
-     * terminated.
 This overrides any value set in the constructor.
-     *
-     * @param time the time to wait.
-A time value of zero will cause
-     *        excess threads to terminate immediately after executing tasks.
-     * @param unit the time unit of the {@code time} argument
-     * @throws IllegalArgumentException if {@code time} less than zero or
-     *         if {@code time} is zero and {@code allowsCoreThreadTimeOut}
-     * @see #getKeepAliveTime(TimeUnit)
      */
     public void setKeepAliveTime(long time, TimeUnit unit) {
         if (time < 0)